Home

 Concentration and balance

-If your industry only has a few competitors who are all happy with their market share then the risk of competitor rivalry is low.
-Alternatively, if there are a lot of competitors or any one competitor is not happy with their position in the market then there is a high risk of competitor rivalry.
+Alternatively, if there are a lot of competitors or any one competitor is not happy with their position in the market then the risk of competitor rivalry is higher.

 Industry Commitment